 In the works of Manish Sharma, the idea of nostalgia is evoked as a part of a person or a community’s strong intentions to escape from the oppressive present and take refuge in the memories of a golden past.
 However, the same notion of nostalgia could be a part of the political thinking of a creative person.
 Seen from the perspective of an artist, structuring forms that evoke political nostalgia is one of the possible ways of generating a socio-cultural and political critique.

-Born in 1978, Manish Sharma completed his MFA (Painting) from Faculty of Fine Arts, Rajasthan University in 2002.
+Manish Sharma completed his MFA (Painting) from Faculty of Fine Arts, Rajasthan University in 2002.
 Manish is a very promising Indian contemporary artist represented by Art Centrix Space, New Delhi and recently exhibited his sculptures at our curated booth at India Art Fair 2019.
 He has also showcased in the exhibition:‘Arikamedu’, a group exhibition curated by Monica Jain at our gallery in 2018.
-Till date, he has had two solo shows titled ‘Museum Shop’ at Ravindra Manch Gallery, Jaipur in 2017 and ‘Welcome to the Loot’ at Jaipur Kala Kendra in Jaipur, 2010.
+Till date, he has had three solo shows titled 'Modern Fetish' at Art Centrix Space,2023 ‘Museum Shop’ at Ravindra Manch Gallery, Jaipur in 2017 and ‘Welcome to the Loot’ at Jaipur Kala Kendra in Jaipur, 2010.
 His works were also a part of the show “Vishvaroopa”, the form of the universe, at the Birla Academy of Art and Culture in Kolkata.
 In 2015, he exhibited at the show, In Box at Srishti Art Gallery, Hyderabad.
 He also participated at the Jaipur art summit in 2013.
 In 2012 he was part of the show, Roti Kapada Aur Makaan at Ojas Art, New Delhi.
 His works were also exhibited at the Pink City Art Project in India & Korea.
 In 2009 his works were also represented at Budapest, Hungary.
 He was part of the show, Keep Drawing, which was showcased at Gallery Espace, New Delhi and Pundole Art Gallery, Mumbai.
 He is a recipient of the Junior Fellowship Award by the Ministry of Culture, government of India in 2011.
 In the year 2003 he received the National Award by Lalit Kala Akademi and the AIFACS, New Delhi.
 From 2002 to 2004 he also received the National Scholarship by the Ministry of Human Resources, Dept. of Tourism and Culture, Govt. of India, New Delhi.